PennLINC/xcp_d/docs/workflows.rst

 the correlation between DVARS and FD before and after processing, and the number of volumes censored.
 Next, pre and post regression "carpet" plots are alongside DVARS and FD.
-An About section that notes the release version of XCP-D, a Methods section that can be copied and pasted into the user's paper, which is customized based on command line options, and an Error section, which will read "No errors to report!" if no errors are found.
+An About section that notes the release version of *XCP-D*, a Methods section that can be copied and pasted into the user's paper, which is customized based on command line options, and an Error section, which will read "No errors to report!" if no errors are found.